vdaas/vald/docs/tutorial/using-backup-with-syclladb.md

     go run main.go
     ```

-    The datailed explanation of exapmle code is shown in [Get Started](../tutorial/get-started.md#Running-Example-Code)
+    The datailed explanation of example code is shown in [Get Started](../tutorial/get-started.md#Running-Example-Code)

 ## Cleanup